CPScript/CPScript/README.md

-### Soe of the code in my projects are bugged... im trying to fix them!
+### Some of the code in my projects are bugged... im trying to fix them!

 # about me
 I make dumb stuff for fun...